aceinetx/yhos/README.md

 # yhos
 DOS-like operating system for x86 legacy hardware
 ## Build
-Requires i386-elf toolchain, nasm and fasm (To install the toolchain use homebrew)
+Requires i386-elf toolchain, nasm, fasm and dcc (if available).
+To install the toolchain use homebrew
 ```
 ./makegen
 make